If you are here it’s probably because you have a question about my life at my off the grid tiny house in San Diego.

 Yes and we are very much in love!
 She spends a few days per week at the house with me and I go to her house too of course.
 We love spending time in the tiny home and in the yard together.
 She has been such a great part of this lifestyle and yes it tests her preconceived notions of life, just like it tests mine, but she’s grateful for her eyes being opened to these things.
 It’s pretty absurd for anything to think that no girls would like this.
 Every single girl who comes over to my place freaking loves it.
 Women and men alike are waking up to a different way of living!
-You can follow Cheryl on Facebook or on her website at Yintuition Healing.
-Also, read her blog on her experience spending time at my place: The Girlfriend Perspective
+You can follow Cheryl on Facebook.
+Also, read her blog on her experience spending time at my place: The Girlfriend Perspective.

 Is harvesting rain water against the law?